 2b- Tubes as series of images placed in a continuous manner

-These types of tubes can give you a great deal of effects and let you follow various path, and still look like it is supposed to.
-Here is sample of tube that came with PSP.
+These types of tubes can give you a lot of effects and let you follow various paths, and still look like it is supposed to.
+Here is a sample of tubes that came with PSP.
 With freehand drawing, you can create a fun chain.
 Create more than one, on different layers for an intricate look.
 You can make it a neat look or a messy look.
 It all depends on your drawing.

 You can use the rope tube to make strings attached to whatever you want:

 Directional tubes are also very versatile as you can use them in the same way as the previous ones, meaning, hand-drawn, or along a path, but the difference is that you can use images that are not always facing the same direction, like stitching, footsteps, chain links, zipper teeth.
 What can you achieve with these?
 You can hand draw or handwrite elements.
 Yes, you can write with those tubes just like you would write with a pen.
 You can also place them along a vector path.
 This method is often used when you want a perfect placement of the individual images since hand drawing can be a little less precise, but again, it depends on what look you want to achieve.